-Just like Facebook, Twitter waits 30 days before fully deleting your account.
+Just like Facebook, Twitter waits 30 days before entirely deleting your account.
 During this time, your personal information is hidden from the public.
 If you log in, your account will return in full.

-As Twitter warns, even some deleted tweets may still show up in online searches.
+As Twitter warns, even some deleted tweets may still appear in online searches.

 Amazon sells it all at great prices.
 Still, you probably don’t want others to see comments and ratings you have left on products purchased on the site, your biographical information, and other site interactions.

 Your public profile doesn’t include purchases or browsing history, but there’s still a lot to be gleaned from it.
 Here’s how to change that:

 - Hover over Account and Lists in the upper right corner and select Account.